Skip to content

 D7 Passive Income Visa

 The D7 visa requires proof of 760/month in passive income (pension, dividends, rental income, investments).
 This is one of the most affordable residency routes in Europe.
-It grants a path to citizenship in 5 years and is ideal for retirees, remote investors, and those with passive income streams.
+It grants permanent residency in 5 years.
+Citizenship now requires 10 years under the 2026 law (7 years for EU/CPLP nationals).
+Ideal for retirees, remote investors, and those with passive income streams.

 IFICI (NHR Successor) Tax Regime